gsolde/Ratelist/README.md

 ## What is Ratelist?

 Ratelist allows you to search songs in Spotify API and rate them.
-Built in a week.
 More features will be added soon.
 Stay tuned!

 ## Tech stack